manish978973/VLBA2_Apache_Ignite/README.md

    * Ignite data loading and streaming capabilities allow ingesting large finite volumes of data as well as persistent/streaming data sources into the ignite cluster.
    * IGNITE APIs for Data Streaming :

-`Data Streamer API-- built to inject large amounts of continuous streams of data into Ignite stream caches.
-It allows overwriting of data.`
+`Data Streamer API-- built to inject large amounts of continuous streams of data into Ignite stream caches.It allows overwriting of data.`

    #### <ins>INTEGRATION WITH STREAMING TECHNOLOGIES</ins>